fafadiatech/ft-ansible-playbook/odoo/README.md

 ```
 sudo apt-get install python-pip #to install pip
 ```
-The standard that I follow is I create seprate folder for Codes and Installs.
+The standard that I follow is I create separate folder for Codes and Installs.
 As it makes more sense to segregate Code and Installation files

 So create Installs directory in your home directory.
 Then in Installs create envs, for pip virtual environments.
 Then create virtual env with in your env directory with, You can read more about [pip](https://pip.pypa.io/en/stable/reference/pip_download/)